Skip to main content

 What Does a Medical Assistant Actually Do?

-Medical assistants are versatile allied health professionals who keep clinical offices running smoothly.
+Medical assistants (NO FINANCIAL AID FOR THIS PROGRAM) are versatile allied health professionals who keep clinical offices running smoothly.
 Their responsibilities typically fall into two categories: clinical tasks and administrative tasks.

 On the clinical side, medical assistants take patient vital signs, draw blood, administer injections, prepare examination rooms, and assist physicians during procedures.
 On the administrative side, they handle patient scheduling, insurance verification, medical coding, and record management.